tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. the whole thing in negative

-- **Communication range**: tranmissions are always unsuccessful outside this range
+- **Communication range**: transmissions are always unsuccessful outside this range
 - **Interference range**: transmissions can't interfere with and prevent other receptions outside this range
 - **Detection range**: transmissions can't be detected outside this range; inside this range, transmissions might cause network nodes detecting them to defer from transmitting (when using a suitable MAC module, such as :ned:`CsmaCaMac` or :ned:`Ieee80211Mac`)